Ortho-K, a Little Known Contact Lens Alternative for Athletes

 How Can You Obtain Ortho-K Lenses?

-An optometrist who focuses on myopia management, such as Dr. Andrea Kozma and Dr. Stephanie Britton, can provide ortho-k lenses.
+An optometrist who focuses on myopia management, such as Dr. Andrea Kozma and Dr. Brandon Pham, can provide ortho-k lenses.
 At Giddens Optometry, we examine the athlete’s eyes and create an exact topographic map of the cornea’s surface with the help of specialized equipment.
 The ortho-k contact lenses are then custom-designed to meet the individual’s requirements.

 We will also provide guidance on caring for and cleaning the lenses.

 Don’t let vision issues get in the way of achieving your best on the sports field.
-If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Andrea Kozma and Dr. Stephanie Britton at Giddens Optometry to schedule an eye exam today.
+If glasses or contacts are getting in the way of your or your child’s athletic performance, contact Dr. Andrea Kozma and Dr. Brandon Pham at Giddens Optometry to schedule an eye exam today.

 Giddens Optometry serves patients from Georgetown, Limehouse, Acton, Halton Hills, and throughout Ontario.